steveicarus/iverilog/Documentation/developer/guide/misc/ieee1364-notes.rst

 Standard As I Understand It."
 However, commercial tools in general break down with these programs.
 In particular, the first example may generate different errors depending on the tool.
-The most common error is to claim that ``foo'' is declared twice, once (implicitly) as a wire and once as a reg.
+The most common error is to claim that `foo` is declared twice, once (implicitly) as a wire and once as a reg.

 So the question now becomes, "Is the standard broken, or are the tools